Door Repair Handyman in Phoenix, AZ

 Should I replace my door or repair it?

-If the door is solid and the hardware works, we repair.
+If the door is solid and the hardware works, we repair it.
 If the door is warped beyond planing, cracked, or the frame is severely damaged, replacement makes sense.
-We'll tell you which situation you're in before you pay anything.
+We'll tell you which situation you're in before any money changes hands.

 Get Your Door Fixed Right